 So what is a bespoke kitchen?
 I’ve looked it up, and the simple definition of bespoke is ‘made for a particular customer or user’.
 Translate that into kitchen design and the possibilities are endless.

 So have you got some weird and wacky kitchen ideas, or super intricate and personal storage layouts in mind?
 Then a bespoke kitchen is definitely for you.
 But what do you need to know about buying a bespoke kitchen?

 Well, I’ve listed the top eight things I think you need to know before going bespoke.

 A kitchen with no limitations

-If you can think it, and explain it out loud to your designer, then you can have essentially whatever you want for your kitchen design.
-A bespoke kitchen company will offer an infinite array of cabinetry options, finishes, worktops and hardware, while also offering a layout and scale that can be entirely unique, with no standard sizing or configurations.
+If you can explain it to your designer, then you can have essentially whatever you want for your kitchen design.
+A bespoke kitchen company will offer an infinite array of cabinetry options, finishes, worktops and hardware.
+They’ll also offer a layout and scale that can be entirely unique, with no standard sizing or configurations.

 Awkward kitchen space?
 Doesn’t matter!

 Bespoke designs are perfect if you have tricky architectural features, from funny little nooks and crannies, a sloped ceiling, or any awkwardly shaped room for that matter.
 Meaning, they can really maximise and make the most of all available floor area, without filler panels or random cupboards.
 And FYI, this means that while every inch is useful to you, it also means there is very limited waste during the manufacturing process.
 Win!

 You can go for a personal touch

 Another main benefit of having a bespoke kitchen is that it can completely revolve around you and your family, from sections for dog bowls to children’s names engraved onto snack drawers.
 Why not let out your inner artist and design your own cabinet or handle style.